appmodule/am-interns-2019-epg/README.txt

 Parameters are stored in the .env file, change this according to your environment.

+If you want the run the programm without the parsing part, run it with parameter "parse".

 Position to 'path/to/file->/public/images' and enter the command in the terminal, it is used to create necessary folders for storing local images: mkdir -p {{0..9},{a..z},{A..Z}}/{{0..9},{a..z},{A..Z}}